 A total of 484 hours of audio data were recorded with the 4-channel array, from 11:00 on 12 April through 15:00 on 2 May.
-A total of 2067 hours of audio data were recorded with the 6-channel array from 15:00 on 2 May through 18:00 on 27 July.
+A total of 2,067 hours of audio data were recorded with the 6-channel array from 15:00 on 2 May through 18:00 on 27 July.

-A total of 331 hours of data were analysed, in 156 sample periods.
+A total of 331 hours of data were analysed in 155 sample periods.
 In total, analysts marked 22,426 sounds that yielded locations in the 120° sector in front of the array.
-Of these, 3,195 were considered unreliable because their bearing errors were > 22.5°, and 4,393 were identified as likely 10-second duplicates.
+Of these, 3,195 were considered unreliable because their bearing errors were $> 22.5^{\circ}$ , and 4,393 were identified as likely 10-second duplicates.
 After removal of the latter two categories of events, a total of 15,647 locations remained.
 Of these, 6,944 were within the rectangular aperture zone directly in front of the array.

-Figure 6 shows the temporal distribution of bowhead whale sounds.
-Across all 331 hours analysed, the mean rate of vocalizations was 51.2 sounds/h, including sounds for which locations were deemed unreliable because of excessive bearing error.
+Fig. 6 illustrates the temporal distribution of bowhead acoustic activity over the course of the monitoring season, showing the number of potentially locatable bowhead whale sounds (i.e. sounds that were recorded on $\geq 3$ channels of the acoustic array) per hour for each of the 155 sampling periods.
+Across all 331 hours analysed, the mean rate of potentially locatable vocalisations was 51.2 sounds/h, including sounds for which locations were deemed unreliable because of excessive bearing error.
+The figure excludes redundant acoustic location sounds that occurred within 10 s of each other and that had overlapping range and bearing errors; most such 'duplicate' sounds were part of a song or call sequence.
 The peak rate of vocal activity, 274 sounds/h, occurred between 8:00 and 10:00 on 2 May.
-The interquartile range in the cumulative distribution of locatable bowhead sounds was between 29 April and 9 May.
+The interquartile range of dates in the cumulative distribution of locatable bowhead sounds was between 29 April and 9 May.

 Recordings after 1 June have thus far not been systematically sampled to quantify bowhead acoustic activity.
-However, a few scattered bowhead calls have been observed in casual inspection of recordings during the period of 2 -10 June, indicating that some bowheads did pass through the census area after the conclusion of the visual census on 1 June.
+However, a few scattered bowhead calls were observed in casual inspection of recordings during the period of 2-10 June, indicating that some bowheads did pass through the census area after the conclusion of the visual census.

-Figure 7 shows the geographic distribution of the 15,647 bowhead sounds located in the 120° sector in front of the array, from the 331 hours of data analysed.
-Figure 8 shows the distribution of offshore distances of the 6,944 locations that were within the rectangular aperture zone.
+Fig. 7 shows the geographic distribution of the 15,647 bowhead sounds located in the 120° sector in front of the array, from the 331 hours of data analysed.
+Fig. 8 shows the distribution of offshore distances of the 6,944 locations that were within the rectangular aperture zone.